dint-dev/cryptography/cryptography/README.md

   * [ecdhP521](https://pub.dev/documentation/cryptography/latest/cryptography/ecdhP521-constant.html) (ECDH P521)
     * _Currently browser-only_
   * [x25519](https://pub.dev/documentation/cryptography/latest/cryptography/x25519-constant.html) (ECDH Curve25519)
-    * X25519 is Elliptic Curve Diffie-Hellman (ECDH) using Curve25519.
-The algorithm is used in protocols such as SSH, TLS, Signal, WhatsApp, and Wireguard.
+    * X25519 is used in protocols such as SSH, TLS, Signal, WhatsApp, and Wireguard.
 Performance of this Dart implementation is about 1k exchanges per second on Macbook Pro.

 For more more documentation, see [KeyExchangeAlgorithm](https://pub.dev/documentation/cryptography/latest/cryptography/KeyExchangeAlgorithm-class.html).